jgoerzen/lorapipe/doc/lorapipe.1.md

    the default.
 You may be able to use 50ms or less if you are sending small packets.
 In my testing, with 100-byte packets, a txwait of 50 was generally sufficient.

+**--maxpacketsize** *BYTES*
+:  The maximum frame size, in the range of 10 - 250.
+The actual frame transmitted over the air will be one byte larger due to **lorapipe** collision mitigation as described above.
+   Experimentation myself, and reports from others, suggests that LoRa works best when this is 100 or less.
+Valid only for **kiss** and **pipe** commands; ignored for all others.

 *PORT*
 :  The name of the serial port to which the radio is attached.